jaredly/geometricart/Roadmap.md

 - [ ] hover to show guides! pleasssse
 - [x] hover to show/hide overlay!
+- [ ] clipssss need a menu for them, thanks.
+	- also need to be able to configure clip behavior of groups
+	- also button to 'group'

+- I want to start doing some process ones.
+- [ ] make a slider that you can open up to scrub through undo states.

 - [x] overlay, actual menu (show/hide) (over/under) (delete) (add)